On the rationality problem for low degree hypersurfaces: Acknowledgement

 \section{Acknowledgement}

 The first named author is supported by the Studienstiftung des deutschen Volkes.
+We are grateful to Simen Moe for discussions and to Jean-Louis Colliot-Thélène and the anonymous referee for comments that improved the exposition.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 948066 (ERC-StG RationAlgic).